zanzix/zanzix.github.io/site/posts/3-rec-idris.md

 It can get tedious writing all these functor constraints after a while.
 If we had macros, we could automate this, but once again we can get away without macros with the help of category theory - using what is known as the Coyoneda trick.

 ## The Coyoneda Trick
 A lot has been written about the Yoneda lemma, and its dual cousin, Coyoneda.
 Personally, I find that it's one of those concepts that you don't so much "understand" as "get used to".
-And the best way to get used to something is to use it, which - luckily for us - we'll have plenty of opportunity to do so.
+And the best way to get used to something is to use it, which - luckily for us - we'll have plenty of opportunity to do.

 The datatype representing Coyoneda is simple, it is a pair of a value inside of a functor, and a function that will map this value.
 Essentially, it is nothing more than a suspended map operation:
 ```idris